 ‘This is very important for inspiring youth and reciprocating their involvement in one of the world’s most important archeological finds.
 Children urgently need to be re-connected with the environment in which they live.
 In the major cities of the world, children are problematically detaching from their natural world.’

-She calls for a reconnection of children with nature through involvement in science, math education and fun-filled adventure.
+She calls for a reconnection of children with nature through involvement in science, maths education and fun-filled adventure.

 Sarah says, ‘Education and science need scientific literacy, from Climate Change, Biodiversity loss to GMO crops.
 If an individual is not educated they cannot join the debate or get involved fully on solving these critical global problems.
 The Beagle Project and the ship itself has acquired professionals and students from around the world and has a natural magnetism for learning’.